roudikk/AnimatedLazyColumn/README.md

  Note, this is not production ready or a library, but just a POC on a potential workaround until official support for `LazyColumn` animations is available, follow issue tracker: https://issuetracker.google.com/issues/150812265

+ (EDIT: The above issue tracker has been updated and there's an experimental modifier for item animations now!)

  DEMO:

 https://user-images.githubusercontent.com/22520376/135706701-1dc1ba4d-3822-476e-b10b-5e2060a00678.mp4